| An Essay on

 The provision of information on industry was not enforced, and industrial

+statistics went into a long decline which lasted until 1940.
 The middle of this period, 1895, did see an important advance

 in industrial statistics, however: Lucien March's processing and analysis of the